vjoel/tupelo/README.md

 Can use optimal data structure for each subspace of tuplespace.

+Decouples storage from query.
+(E.g. archiver for storage, optimized for just insert, delete, dump.
+And in-memory data structure, such as red-black tree, optimized for sorted query.)

 Each client can have its own matching agorithms and api -- matching is not part of the comm protocol, which is defined purely in terms of tuples.

 Data replication is easy--hard to avoid in fact.